Health care, but not as you know it

 The Board is responsible for setting the strategic direction, establishing effective governance, evaluating performance and assuring financial sustainability for the business.

 Directors govern the NHC on behalf of the Members.
 All Directors must comply with basic legal requirements under the Co-operatives National Law (ACT) Act 2017 which specifies four main duties for Directors with a number of other areas of key responsibility that include a duty to act in good faith and honesty, act with care and diligence, avoid a conflict of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.

 Information on the election of directors and the nominations process is available here.

 The 2015-16 annual report is available here.

-Day-to-day management of the NHC is undertaken by the CEO with support from the General Manager and the Medical Director and the Chief Financial Officer.
-The Chief Operations Officer provides support to the CEO relating to the NHC’s business operations, future development and organisational communications.
+Day-to-day management of the NHC is undertaken by the CEO with support from the Chief Operations Officer, the Medical Director and the Chief Financial Officer.
+The Chief Operations Officer provides support to the CEO relating to the NHC’s business operations and service delivery for our members.
 The Medical Director provides advice to the CEO on all clinical matters and oversees the delivery of clinical services.
 The Chief Financial Officer is responsible for all financial and corporate matters.
 More information is available on our Management page.

 Our history and future

 The National Health Co-op was formed in response to a lack of General Practitioners in the northwest region Canberra region of West Belconnen, a suburban area of 20,000 people.
 This issue came about due to medical practices progressively closing in the area over the preceding years and an increasing shortage of General Practitioners in the city.